EFForg/cryptobot-email/doc/getting_started/linux.md

+---
-# Using OpenPGP in Linux
+title: Using OpenPGP in Linux
+---

 Greetings, Linux users!